Tovah Feldshuh

 Terri Sue "Tovah" Feldshuh (born December 27, 1948) is an American actress, singer, and playwright.
-She has been a Broadway star for more than four decades, earning four Tony Award nominations.
+She has been a Broadway star for fifty years, earning four Tony Award nominations.
 She has also received two Emmy Award nominations for Holocaust and Law & Order, and appeared in such films as A Walk on the Moon, She's Funny That Way, and Kissing Jessica Stein.
 In 2015–2016, she played the role of Deanna Monroe on AMC's television adaptation of The Walking Dead.

 Early life

-Feldshuh is of Jewish heritage, the daughter of Lillian (née Kaplan) and Sidney Feldshuh, who was a lawyer.
-Her brother David Feldshuh is the Pulitzer Prize-nominated playwright of Miss Evers' Boys.
+Feldshuh is Jewish, the daughter of Lillian (née Kaplan) and Sidney Feldshuh, who was a lawyer.
+Her brother David Feldshuh is the Pulitzer Prize–nominated playwright of Miss Evers' Boys.

 She was raised in Scarsdale, New York, in Westchester County, and graduated from Sarah Lawrence College.
 In her high-school years, she was a student at the National Music Camp (later named the Interlochen Arts Camp) as a star in their drama class.
 She studied acting at HB Studio in New York City.

 She started her career under theater director Michael Langham at the Guthrie Theater, where she was awarded the McKnight Fellowship in Acting.